-LDAS-Monde (Albergel et al., 2017) is a data-assimilation framework that assimilates satellite derived data into the ISBA land surface model (Albergel et al., 2017).
-It uses the ISBA-A-gs (Calvet et al., 1998) model, the $CO_2$ -responsive version of ISBA (Calvet et al., 1998).
-ISBA-A-gs allows to simulate photosynthesis and fluxes of $CO_2$ .
+215 LDAS-Monde is a data-assimilation framework that assimilates satellite derived data into the ISBA land surface model (Albergel et al., 2017).
+It uses the ISBA-A-gs model, the CO2-responsive version of ISBA (Calvet et al., 1998).
+ISBA-A-gs allows to simulate photosynthesis and fluxes of CO2.
 The diffusive version of ISBA (ISBA-DIF) is used.
-ISBA-A-gs allows to simulate photosynthesis and fluxes of $CO_2$ .
-In addition, LDAS-Monde assimilates LAI

-- 240 DIF) is used.
-ISBA-A-gs allows to simulate photosynthesis and fluxes of $CO_2$ .
 In addition, LDAS-Monde assimilates LAI (Leaf Index Area) data provided by the European service Copernicus Global Land (CGLS), with a sequential assimilation algorithm (Simplified Extended Kalman Filter).
 The contribution of the assimilation of satellite data for the simulation of surface fluxes has been tested for various application cases, in particular over Europe and France by Fairbairn et al. (2017), Leroux et al. (2018), Dewaele et al. (2017) and Barbu et al. (2011).
-In this work, the version of LDAS-Monde which uses - 245 the AROME atmospheric model outputs for the atmospheric forcing of the model is used (Albergel et al., 2018; Bonan et al., 2020).
+In this work, the version of LDAS-Monde which uses the AROME atmospheric model outputs for the atmospheric forcing of the model is used (Albergel et al., 2018; Bonan et al., 2020).
 These AROME-forced outputs are available since July 2017, at the 2.5 kilometer resolution and at three-hour time steps.